 During the Ebola epidemic, Charleen spent a month in Liberia, as a GIS volunteer contractor for the World Health Organization, helping to map and improve facilities for training of medical personnel.

 Charleen has volunteered for many national and international wildlife organizations.
 She says, “I have dreamed of fulfilling my passion for animal welfare through my work; so joining the Conservancy is incredibly exciting!”

 Joyce Robinson is the Conservancy’s Administrative Assistant.
 She retired in 2003 from a 30-year career with Bank of America.
 In 2004, she joined the Conservancy as a volunteer, scanning and entering data on our camera-trapped snow leopards.
 Today, as an integral member of the staff, Joyce provides office support including filing, processing donations, handling mailouts, and covering the headquarters office whenever Rodney, Darla, and Charleen are in the field.

-Shavaun Kidd is Social Media Manager, maintaining the Conservancy’s presence on a variety of platforms.
+Shavaun Kidd is the Outreach Manager, maintaining the Conservancy’s presence on a variety of social media platforms.
 She is responsible for the online newsletter publication and assists in maintaining the Conservancy’s website.
-In addition, she handles online fund-raising sales and has overseen the production of Conservancy eco-friendly apparel.
+In addition, she handles online fund-raising sales and oversees the production of Conservancy eco-friendly apparel.

 Read more about Shavaun Kidd